 NASA iTech is open to U.S. citizens and U.S.-based companies and is subject to all current International Traffic in Arms Regulations (ITAR) guidelines.
 NASA employees are not eligible, but are encouraged to participate in existing programs and opportunities within the agency aimed at fostering emerging technologies.

 By participating in NASA iTech, you agree that the idea you submit is your own and/or that you have the legal right to submit the idea.
 NASA iTech, its partners, including but not limited to the National Aeronautics and Space Administration (NASA) and the National Institute of Aerospace (NIA), do not claim rights to intellectual property submitted through this initiative.

-Idea submission/white paper formatting guidelines can be found below.
-Entries must be submitted through the NASA iTech website during an advertised "Call for Papers" period.
+Idea submission/narrative formatting guidelines can be found below.
+Entries must be submitted through the NASA iTech website during an advertised "Call for Ideas" period.
 Emailed or mailed entries are not accepted and will not be evaluated.

-Submitters are responsible for the formatting and appearance of their white paper abstract.
+Submitters are responsible for the formatting and appearance of their narrative abstract.
 Figures and tables must be placed in the file and therefore must be in digital format.

 We recommend that you use image file formats that provide acceptable resolution without being huge (for example, please don't use a 1-MB TIFF file when a 150-K GIF file will do).

 Narrative entries must be submitted in the English language

 For all idea submissions, attention should be given to the following:

 a.
 Which area of focus does the proposal seem to address?

 b.
 Does the development have the potential to break new ground in its field?